 Policies and procedures for graduate students are devised to safeguard the integrity of the degree or certificate granted, to facilitate the student’s progress toward the degree, and to prevent delays and misunderstandings.

 Each student is responsible for being thoroughly familiar with all policies and procedures and with the requirements of the specific program: degree, certificate, or certification.
 Updates to the printed catalog are available on the Web at www.arcadia.edu/catalog.
-If the student has any doubt or question about requirements or procedures, he or she should consult the Associate Dean of the College of Graduate Studies for clarification.
+If the student has any doubt or question about requirements or procedures, he or she should consult the Assistant Dean of the College of Graduate Studies for clarification.